Ziyan-Huang/FLARE21/README.md

 ## Docker
 We retrained our model on the whole Abodominal-1K dataset, and built a docker image of our trained model.
 You can download our model at [Baidu Net disk](https://pan.baidu.com/s/18u45XC04RyzkoQdeIMEtHw) (PW: 2021)
-To use our docker for inference,
+The docker can be used by running,:
 ```
 docker image load < letsgo.tar.gz
 docker container run --gpus "all" --name letsgo --rm \